ros2/rmw_connextdds/README.md

 # ROS 2 Middleware Layer for RTI Connext DDS

-This repository contains a implementation of the [ROS 2](https://docs.ros.org/en/rolling) RMW layer which allow developers to deploy their ROS applications on top of [RTI Connext DDS Professional](https://www.rti.com/products/connext-dds-professional)
+This repository contains an implementation of the [ROS 2](https://docs.ros.org/en/rolling) RMW layer which allow developers to deploy their ROS applications on top of [RTI Connext DDS Professional](https://www.rti.com/products/connext-dds-professional)